Human challenge study: Ethics

-Awareness of the history of challenge trials is indispensable, including trials that were problematic or even connected to abuse.
+Human challenge studies have ethical considerations because participants are often at risk of serious adverse effects, including death.
+There are many examples of trials that were problematic or abusive, such as trials on captives under the Nazi regime in Germany or trials with questionable consent procedures in Guatemala by U.S. doctor John Charles Cutler, who also conducted the Tuskegee Syphilis Experiment.
 Special ethical issues can arise when a wealthy country finances and organizes these clinical trials in a less wealthy country.

 Two commonly discussed general thresholds for risk to research participant are minimizing all risk after the infection and avoiding serious injury.
 Researchers typically customize other thresholds for each clinical trial.

+Common reasons for participating in human challenge studies include altruism and wishing to contribute to medical progress.
+People who participate in these studies might be more altruistic in general than others, including possibly more likely to contribute to their communities in other ways, such as donating blood.

 Vaccines for infections

 Challenge studies have been used to expedite evaluation of vaccines for several diseases, such as cholera, typhoid fever, malaria, influenza, streptococcal pharyngitis, tuberculosis, shigella, pertussis, and dengue fever.

 Other than expediting clinical evaluation of vaccine properties, advantages of using challenge studies for vaccine candidates include minimizing bias which is inherently part of traditional cohort studies, as both the exposure (timing of infection, virus challenge dose) and outcome (assessment of blood biomarkers) are standardized.
 Disadvantages include high cost of conducting the trial at multiple locations and the complex management of infrastructure for a challenge trial, especially for obtaining national regulatory approval, organizing participants and trial personnel, and implementing laboratories with Good Clinical Laboratory Practice qualifications.
 Before beginning a challenge study, a vaccine sponsor must have demonstrated Good Manufacturing Practice standards for approval to use the candidate vaccine in humans, including expensive toxicology and immunogenicity testing.
 The vaccine sponsor may have required proof of safety and efficacy of adjuvants for delivering the vaccine, demonstrated what the effective vaccination schedule may be, and coordinated with international regulatory agencies and bioethicists for approval and eventual distribution, all requiring coordinated financing and planning.